molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 In contrast to other popular front-end JavaScript libraries, Angular is a an opinionated, comprehensive framework that covers all important aspects of developing a JavaScript web application.
 Angular provides high-level structure, low-level building blocks and means to bundle everything together into a usable application.

 The complexity of Angular cannot be understood without considering automated testing.
 Why is an Angular application structured into Components, Services, Modules etc.?
 Why are the parts intertwined the way they are?
 Why do all parts of an Angular application apply the same patterns?

-One important reason is **testability**.
-Angular’s architecture guarantees that all parts of an application can be tested easily in a similar way.
+An important reason is **testability**.
+Angular’s architecture guarantees that all application parts can be tested easily in a similar way.

 We know from experience that code that is easy to test is also simpler, better structured, easier to read and easier to understand.
 The main technique of writing testable code is to break code into smaller chunks that “do one thing and do it well”.
 Then couple the chunk loosely.